 Every other month, members of Animation Resources are given access to an exclusive Members Only Reference Pack.
-These downloadable files are high resolution e-books on a variety of educational subjects and rare cartoons from the collection of Animation Resources in DVD quality.
-If you aren’t a member yet, please consider JOIN ANIMATION RESOURCES.
+In May 2016, they were able to download this collection of WWI cartoons by Louis Raemaekers.
+Our Reference Packs change every two months, so if you weren’t a member back then, you missed out on it.
+But you can still buy a copy of this great e-book in our E-Book and Video Store.
+Our downloadable PDF files are packed with high resolution images on a variety of educational subjects, and we also offer rare animated cartoons from the collection of Animation Resources as downloadable DVD quality video files.
+If you aren’t a member yet, please consider JOINING ANIMATION RESOURCES.
 It’s well worth it.

 Land and Water Edition Volume One

 This e-book faithfully reproduced the first volume of The Land and Water Edition of Raemaekers Cartoons.
 It is set up ready to be printed double sided on two sided 8 1/2″ by 11″ punched paper, and is optimized for viewing on iPads with retina screens.